Skip to main content

 Wrap-up / Next Steps

 Processes are a powerful way to reflect real-world implementation of security practices.
-By mapping them to the right subcategories, you ensure that maturity scores align with what’s actually being done — not just what's on paper.
+By mapping them to the right subcategories, maturity scores will align with what's actually being done — not just what's on paper.

 Did this answer your question?